 Since I teach statistics, it is easy to use examples from my research to illustrate problems with hypothesis testing, confidence intervals, or other inferential statistics.
 Conversely, students will sometimes provide ideas for me to test, or feedback about how they regard certain issues, which will then spark new research questions.
 More directly, as part of a team of three, I developed VBA modules to help teach statistics, tested the tools with the help of the classes, and published the results in three pedagogical papers.

 This course is concerned with methods used to predict the uncertain nature of business trends in an effort to help managers make better decisions and plans.
 Such efforts often involve the study of historical data and manipulation of these data to search for patterns that can be effectively extrapolated to produce forecasts.
 This is a business statistics course that covers all aspects of business forecasting where the emphasis is on intuitive concepts and applications.
 Topics covered include the family of exponential smoothing methods, decomposition methods, dynamic regression methods, Box-Jenkins methods and judgmental forecasting methods (e.g. the Delphi method).
 Because forecasting is best taught through practice, the course contains numerous real, relevant, business oriented case studies and examples that students can use to practice the application of concepts.
-Prerequisites: MGTSC 312, MGTSC 352 or OM 352.Winter Term 2021
+Prerequisites: MGTSC 312, MGTSC 352 or OM 352.Fall Term 2021